alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * JD with a remote call (was going to be in person) understanding their work and brainstormed ideas.
 * DC with some great support, giving feedback, and working hard to get me up to speed.

+* EK - keep asking for help where you need it.
+Wonderful that you have DC and EG for support.

 #### What did you achieve?
 > these are easy wins as they're 'learning' and 'get to know folk' focused.

 **Big Win:** 🌟 I made a flyer (that I was quite proud of) and drafted up information about the ECR lunch session to be sent out.
+* EK - the flyer looks fab.

 Community Management:
 * ✅ Have got access to the GitHub Repo and Sharepoint and am familair with the contents